gumaerc-testorg/15.071-spring-2017/content/pages/an-introduction-to-analytics/assignment-1/stock-dynamics.md

 abline(v=as.Date(c("1997-11-01")), lwd=2)

-Looking at the plot, two companies had a decreasing trend in stock prices from September 1997 to November 1997: Boeing and Procter & Gamble.

-CheckShow Answer

 ## Problem 3.4 - Visualizing Stock Dynamics 1995-2005

 In the last two years of this time period (2004 and 2005) which stock seems to be performing the best, in terms of increasing stock price?

-Exercise 17

-&nbsp;Coca-Cola&nbsp;

-&nbsp;Procter and Gamble&nbsp;

-&nbsp;IBM&nbsp;

-&nbsp;General Electric (GE)&nbsp;

-&nbsp;Boeing&nbsp;

-Explanation

-Looking at the plot, you can see that Boeing is steadily increasing from 2004 to the beginning of 2006.

-CheckShow Answer

 ## Problem 4.1 - Monthly Trends